+- 1.1 Formal Education

-- 1.1.1 A Bachelor's Degree plus three (3) years' experience in bloodstain pattern examination or, - 1.1.2 An Associate Degree (or documentation of 60 semester hours or 90 quarter hours of college credits) plus 3 years' experience as a bloodstain pattern examiner equals the Bachelor's Degree requirement. - 1.1.3 High school diploma or equivalent and four years of job-related experience.
+- 1.1.1 A Bachelor's Degree plus three (3) years' experience in bloodstain pattern analysis or,

+- 1.1.2 An Associate Degree (or documentation of 60 semester hours or 90 quarter hours of college credits) plus 3 years' experience in bloodstain pattern analysis or,

-- 1.2.1 It should be noted that for Certification, hours will be used to calculate figures and credits used to calculate recertification figures. - 1.2.2 The applicant for certification must have a minimum of 240 hours of instruction in associated fields of study related to bloodstain pattern analysis/interpretation.
-Forty (40) of the 240 hours of training are the following mandatory Bloodstain Pattern Analysis Certification Board approved courses: - 1.2.2.1 Successful completion of an approved forty (40) hours basic bloodstain pattern analysis/interpretation Course. - 1.2.2.2 The remaining training hours may be accrued by completing course work in the following areas: - 1.2.2.2.1 Crime Scene Investigation - 1.2.2.2.2 Crime Scene/Forensic Photography - 1.2.2.2.3 Evidence Recovery - 1.2.2.2.4 Blood Detection Techniques - 1.2.2.2.5 Medico Legal Death Investigation - 1.2.2.2.6 Forensic Science and Technology - 1.2.2.3 Qualifying training programs should be structured as recommended by SWGSTAIN's "Guidelines for the Minimum Educational and Training Requirements for Bloodstain Pattern Analysts." - 1.2.2.4 The Bloodstain Pattern Analysis Certification Board, on an individual basis, may approve additional topics and courses.
+- 1.1.3 High school diploma or equivalent and four years of experience in bloodstain pattern analysis.

+- 1.2 Technical Training

+- 1.2.1 It should be noted that for Certification, hours will be used to calculate figures and credits used to calculate recertification figures.

+- 1.2.2 The applicant for certification must have a minimum of 240 hours of instruction in associated fields of study related to bloodstain pattern analysis/interpretation.
+One hundred (100) of the 240 hours of must be in bloodstain pattern analysis specific training.
+Additionally, a maximum of 20 of the overall 240 required hours may be from online training courses.
+University BPA courses are given the number of hours the class meets during the semester and the applicant must submit a copy of the BPA class syllabus/outline.

+- 1.2.3 In addition to the 100 hours of BPA specific training, the remaining 140 hours of required training may be accrued by completing course work in the following Bloodstain Pattern Analyst Certification Board approved course topics:

+- 1.2.3.1 The remaining training hours

+- 1.2.3.1.1 Crime Scene Investigation

+- 1.2.3.1.2 Crime Scene/Forensic Photography

+- 1.2.3.1.3 Evidence Recovery

+- 1.2.3.1.4 Blood Detection Techniques

+- 1.2.3.1.5 Medico Legal Death Investigation

+- 1.2.3.1.6 Forensic Science and Technology

+- 1.2.3.2 The Bloodstain Pattern Analysis Certification Board, on an individual basis, may approve additional topics and courses.
 All requests for credit approval should be made to the Certification Board in writing and should contain all documentation necessary to evaluate the request for credit approval.